 INTERESTED IN THERAPY?

 Are you or a loved one struggling with low mood and looking for help?
-Lauren uses Cognitive Behavioral Therapy and Acceptance and Commitment Therapy to support individuals with depressive disorders.
-You can learn more about the treatments and services she provides here.
+Therapists at the Center for the Obsessive Mind use Cognitive Behavioral Therapy and Acceptance and Commitment Therapy to support individuals with depressive disorders.
+You can learn more about the treatments and services we provides here.

-Lauren provides treatment for depression in the state of Utah.
-Since she provides teletherapy, she works with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.
+The Center for the Obsessive Mind’s staff therapists offer treatment for depression in the state of Utah.
+Since we provide teletherapy, we work with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.

-Lauren also offers treatment for depression online in Florida, and sees people from all corners of the Sunshine state.
-Whether you’re from Naples, Orlando, Miami, or Boca Raton, Lauren can provide specialized counseling remotely in your area.
+The Center for the Obsessive Mind’s staff therapists offer treatment for depression online in Florida.
+We see people from all corners of the Sunshine state.
+Whether you’re from Naples, Orlando, Miami, or Boca Raton, we can provide specialized counseling remotely in your area.

-Lauren also practices teletherapy in Arizona.
-If you’re seeking help in Phoenix, Sedona, Scottsdale or Tucson, Lauren offers specialized therapy for depression online across the Grand Canyon State.
+Therapists at the Center for the Obsessive Mind also practice teletherapy in Arizona.
+If you’re seeking help in Phoenix, Sedona, Scottsdale or Tucson, we offer specialized therapy for depression online across the Grand Canyon State.

-In addition to all of the locations previously listed, Lauren offers teletherapy for depression to a number of countries internationally.
+In addition to all of the locations previously listed, the staff at the Center for the Obsessive Mind offer teletherapy for depression to a number of countries internationally.

 Online therapy isn’t right for everyone.
 An assessment must be done to determine if online therapy is appropriate for your needs.
 You can reach out here to learn more.